soulbebop/Storage-Backup/en/console-guide.md

 <br/>

 ### Retrieve Results
-Click the backup plan in the backup plan list to view the backup result.
+Click the backup path in the backup plan list to view the backup result.
 Backup results are aggregated within a maximum of one hour from the time of backup completion.

 | Backup Result  | Description |
 | --- | --- |